In Perpignan, the RN has also won over the middle class

 N. Lebourg, Author provided

-It appears that the Aliot ticket initially suffered in the first round from a lack of turnout among the local electorate that typically supports it.
-Although he nearly doubled Jean-Marc Pujol’s vote total, this figure masks a distinct trend of abstention against him, due to the greater civic engagement of immigrants, who are less likely to vote for the National Rally and more likely to turn out at the polls.
+It appears that the Aliot list initially suffered in the first round from a lack of turnout among the native electorate that typically supports it.
+Although he nearly doubled Jean-Marc Pujol’s vote total at that time, this figure masks a differentiated abstention rate against him, due to the greater civic engagement of immigrants, who are less likely to vote for the National Rally and more likely to turn out at the polls.

 Nicolas Lebourg, Researcher at CEPEL (CNRS-University of Montpellier), University of Montpellier